sdr-enthusiasts/gitbook-adsb-guide/setting-up-rtl-sdrs/blacklist-kernel-modules.md

 Before we can plug in our RTL-SDR dongle, we need to blacklist the kernel modules for the RTL-SDR USB device from being loaded into the host's kernel and taking ownership of the device.

-## **There are three parts to this.**
+## **There are four parts to this.**

 1. Blacklist modules from being directly loaded AND blacklist modules from being loaded as a dependency of other modules
-2. Unload any of our blacklisted modules from memory
+1. Unload any of our blacklisted modules from memory
+1. Rebuid module dependency database
-3. Updating the initramfs boot image to remove any references to our now blacklisted modules
+1. Updating the initramfs boot image to remove any references to our now blacklisted modules

 ### 1. Blacklist Modules